Jimmy Buffett brought us Margaritaville. Former MLB Spring Training sites? Let’s call them, Nostalgiaville. Littered

 The oldest ballpark in the State of Arizona, Tucson is a two hour drive

-there now: Triple-A affiliate of the San Diego Padres and University of Arizona men’s “club” baseball
+Who primarily plays there now: University of Arizona men’s “club”

 Still hard to believe how quickly this facility fell off its pedestal.
 Built in 1998 with a great view of the